 And well done for getting this far.
-Looking for a Counsellor is a brave thing to do.
-Many of us are too scared, too ashamed, or too angry.
+Looking for a counsellor is a brave thing to do!

-I strongly believe that together, we can resolve whatever difficult and traumatic things you’re going through.
-It worked for me.
-It can work for you.
-Between us, you can forge a happier and more productive life.
+I hope that we can resolve whatever difficult and traumatic things you’re going through.

 How we'll work together

 I am trained as an Integrative Counsellor.
 This means I’ve trained in both of the two main types of counselling: person-centred and psychodynamic.
 I believe having two strings to my bow will help you all the more.

 I will bring my own experience as a client, a counsellor and a human being into our work together.
 Sharing your troubled thoughts and darker feelings with a compassionate and trained listener will help unravel what’s making you unhappy.
 And once we’ve worked out why you came to feel this way, we can work out how to make those feelings lose their power.